Kiarash-Parvizi/Par-Heap/README.md

 - **Compiler Choice:** Regrettably, the GCC compiler struggled to optimize the new source code effectively on our machine.
 Consequently, we opted for Clang in this project for better performance.

+- To ensure accurate results, avoid running any additional programs simultaneously while executing the source codes.
+We highly recommend avoiding any system activity while the code for finding optimal parameters is running.
+For our tests, we went a step further and ran the codes with the highest priority on our Fedora machine to guarantee the most precise outcomes.
+However, it's worth noting that this step proved to be unnecessary when extra system activity is avoided.